xward/ragent_bay/exts/protogen/protocol_generator/README.md

 ## Dependencies

-You will need Ruby version 1.9 (Protogen has been tested on MRI Ruby 1.9.3).
+You will need Ruby version 1.9 (Protogen has been tested on MRI Ruby 1.9.3) or superior.

-If you want to generate and compile the device-side Java code, you will need a Java development environement.
-For compatibility with the Morpheus SDK and the current Java version on the device, Java 6 is recommended.
+If you want to generate and compile the device-side Java code, you will need a Java 6 development environment.
 You will need the `jar` and `javac` java build tools installed on your system (they come with any Java 6 JDK).
 It also needs the device core `.jar`.
 You can find a default `jar` in `config/mdi-framework-3.X.jar`.
 If you wish to use your own `jar`, you can define it in your configuration file.

+Do not use Java 7 to compile Protogen unless you want to encounter strange errors when running your app...

 (deactivated) You will also need doxygen installed, if you wish to have documentation aside from generated code.

 ## Compatibility information

-Protogen generated device code has been tested with version 3.2.6 of the core (revision D3.2.6-87-gc72c37e, dpn "Deployment_MP6_light") and is probably incompatible with earlier versions.
+Protogen generated device code has been tested with version 3.4.1 of the core and is incompatible with earlier versions.

-Server code has been tested with the version v0.2.4-rc204 of the server SDK VM (this version can handle only one protocol file.
-A small update to make the server SDK accept several protocol files is needed for this version), and is probably compatible with earlier versions as well given small adaptations to the Protogen configuration file used by the server SDK.
+Server code has been tested with the version v0.2.5-rc038 of the server SDK VM.

 ## Usage